Brian's Guide to

 Berlin rail system map

-Tickets and fares
+Ticket and fares basics

 In each metropolitan area or region, all of the transit networks operate under a single regional transport cooperative (Verkehrsverbund) with uniform fares and tickets.
 A single ticket (Ticket, Fahrkarte, Fahrschein, or Fahrausweis) is good for all modes of public transport in the region including transfers to other trains or buses needed to complete your journey.